pauleveritt/tagstr-site/docs/pep.rst

 Strings are internally stored as objects with a ``Decoded`` structure, meaning: conforming to a protocol ``Decoded``.

-TODO Jim Give an example of the kinds of cooked/raw strings we might want to explain the why

 These objects have access to raw strings.
 Raw strings are used because tag strings are meant to target a variety of DSLs, such as the shell and regexes.
 Such DSLs have their own specific treatment of metacharacters, namely the backslash.
 This approach follows